-Although homeowners insurance provides financial security to property owners, many people pay their premiums but have little more than a passing familiarity with the terms and conditions of the policy.
+Although homeowner's insurance provides financial security to property owners, most persons pay their premiums but have little more than a passing familiarity with the terms and conditions of the policy.
 This lack of knowledge about an individual’s policy and rights can become a huge problem if a policyholder experiences catastrophic loss to their home.
-Our Miami home insurance law firm has provided important information that you might not know about your insurance coverage in this two-part blog.

 A severe windstorm or hurricane can cause complete devastation to your home.
 Damage from wind will be part of the coverage included in your homeowner's policy.
 Depending on where you live and your policy, wind insurance may require a separate deductible though the deductible is built into the standard policy premium in Florida and other regions of the country where wind damage is common.